Skip to Content

 Data journals are publications whose primary purpose is to expose datasets.
 Publishing in a data journal may be of interest to researchers and data producers for whom data is a primary research output.

 The Researcher development website has a list of potential tools for collaborative writing and sharing.
-Please note: the list is not an endorsement of any particular service or tool.

 Find out more about collaboration and sharing tools